temporalio/documentation/kb/python-sandbox-environment.md

 If a module is imported by the file, a known set, which includes all of Python's standard library, is _passed through_ from outside the sandbox.

-These modules are expected to be free of [Side Effects](/workflows#side-effect) and have their non-deterministic aspects restricted.
+These modules are expected to be free of side effects and have their non-deterministic aspects restricted.

 For a full list of modules imported, see [Customize the Sandbox](#customize-the-sandbox).